esrlabs/chipmunk/README.md

 OPTIONS:
-    -c, --chunk_siz <chunk_size>    How many lines should be in a chunk (used for access later) [default: 500] -n, --max_lines <max_lines>     How many lines to collect before dumping [default: 1000000] -o, --out <OUT>                 Output file
+    -c, --chunk_siz <chunk_size>    How many lines should be in a chunk (used for access later) [default: 500] -j, --concat <CONCAT_CONFIG>    json file that defines all files to be concatenated -m, --merge <MERGE_CONFIG>      json file that defines all files to be merged -o, --out <OUT>                 Output file

-ARGS:
-    <merge_config>    input file is a json file that defines all files to be merged
 ```
 ## discover timestamp format